louisabraham/what-the-midi/README.md

 ## Search

-Thanks to libdivufsort, we can retrieve the index of any pattern given in the input in the concatenation of all files.
+Thanks to libdivufsort, we can retrieve the index of any pattern of notes given as the input in the concatenation of all files.

 Now, we need to find the file associated to the index.
 Just build an array of the offsets of each file in the concatenation, and do a binary search in it.